 I have always loved working with children.
 At some point I even thought of opening my own private multilingual kindergarten, back in Slovakia.
 Since I studied languages it all made sense.
 It was my first business idea.
 Brilliant.
 But life kept me abroad and I never managed to follow up on this project.

-When I first moved to Reykjavík, I already had a part-time job as travel writer and was looking for an extra job, ideally with children.
-Obviously, it was the dream.
+When I first moved to Reykjavík, I already had a part-time job as a travel writer and was looking for an extra job, ideally with children.
+Obviously, it was a dream.
 As usual, that didn’t happen and I became a travel designer instead.
 Full-time.

 At some point I realised I was no longer stressed of losing this job for myself, I was stressed of what other people might think.
 Being judged is the biggest fear of our generation.